clangd/llvm-remote-index/docs/privacy.md

 ## User data

-The remote index service can be summarized as a distributed implementation of [`clang::clangd::SymbolIndex`](https://github.com/llvm/llvm-project/blob/main/clang-tools-extra/clangd/index/Index.h) interface.
+The remote index service can be summarized as an implementation of [`clang::clangd::SymbolIndex`](https://github.com/llvm/llvm-project/blob/main/clang-tools-extra/clangd/index/Index.h) interface.
 The data we transfer from and to the client is the data needed to form a request to the index instance (and doesn't differ from the analogous